nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 Open Source is an approach for the design, development, and distribution of new products & knowledge offering practical accessibility to its source.
 Real open source solutions have a license that is approved by the ree Software Foundation (FSF) (https://www.fsf.org/) or the  Open Source Initiative (OSI) foundation (https://opensource.org/).
 Open source is all about collaboration and Freedom.
 Collaboration is key for developing, applying and using machine learning functionality.

 Open Source Software(FOSS) is the norm for machine learning.
-However using open source software will still be new and innovative for a lot of companies.
+However using open source software is still a new and innovative concept for a lot of companies.
 If you really want to benefit from new machine learning software you must go for a solid FOSS machine learning ecosystem.
-This makes you flexible, independent and you can still use thousands of consultancy firms and (Cloud)hosting companies that can help you or will provide hosting facilities.
+This makes you flexible, independent and you can still use thousands of consultancy firms and (Cloud)hosting companies that can help you, or are willing  to  provide hosting facilities.

 A transition towards FOSS software can already be very hard and can be disruptive for many companies.
 It takes the right mindset, attitude and culture within a company.
 Applying machine learning for real business cases is also already complex and challenging.
 So taking advantage of machine learning requires the right innovative mindset.
 Using machine learning without using the benefits that come with the FOSS ecosystems of choice, is like learning to swim without hitting the water.
-So hit the water as soon as possible, after a while you will see and use the benefits.
+So hit the water as soon as possible, after a while you  see and use the benefits.

 Machine learning applications are expensive to develop and to adopt.
 This accounts for the development process itself, good skilled professional IT engineers and scientist are expensive.
 But even more for the needed infrastructure and resources needed to develop meaningful applications for your business.
 This means that currently big firms like Google, IBM, Microsoft, Facebook and Amazon are at the front of the queue and smaller counterparts get left behind.
 Since most of the scientific knowledge is freely available and more and more infrastructure needed is available within the open source domain, this book is entirely focussed on openness and open source.
 The technique behind machine learning is too much fun and often requires adjustments and tweaking, which is hard when you are using black-box solutions.